netfoundry/minimal-mistakes/docs/_pages/v1-guide-helloAppwan.md

 ### Terminating Endpoint

+The terminating endpoint is a "gateway" type of endpoint.
+Traffic flows through gateways from clients to services.
+For the sake of simplicity; you could use a public, hosted endpoint as shown in this example; or you could use `endpointType=VCPEGW` and self-host your own terminating endpoint with [the virtual machine images](https://netfoundry.io/resources/support/downloads/networkversion6/#gateways) that we provide.
+If you self-host then you'll need to log in as `nfadmin` and run the registration command on your VM using the one-time key that is an attribute of your terminating endpoint like `sudo nfnreg {one time key}`.
+Here's [an article in our Support Hub](https://support.netfoundry.io/hc/en-us/articles/360016129312-Create-a-NetFoundry-Gateway-VM-on-Your-Own-Equipment) about self-hosted gateway registration.

+First-boot registration is automated for all hosted gateways and for some cloud providers when launching a self-hosted gateway through the web console.
+{: .notice--info}

 #### Terminating Endpoint Request

-We need to tell NetFoundry which region is near the service to optimize performance.
-We'll extract the ID of "GENERIC Canada East1", and use that ID in the following request to create the endpoint.
+We need to tell NetFoundry which region is near the service to optimize for performance.
+This example extracts the ID of "GENERIC Canada East1", and use that ID in the following request to create the endpoint.

 ```bash
 ❯ http GET https://gateway.production.netfoundry.io/rest/v1/geoRegions \